Pension savings plans

 - Topping up your Pricos pension savings plan

-- Topping up your KBC Life Home Plan, KBC Home & Pension Plan or KBC Home & Long-Term Plan
+- Topping up your KBC Life Home Plan, KBC Home & Pension Plan, KBC Home & Long-Term Plan or KBC-Life Long-Term Fund Plan

 Time deposit account

-the menu, then swipe all the way to the left and tap ‘New product’ to open a
+You can also tap ‘Start’ in the menu, swipe all the way to the left and then tap ‘New product’ to set up a new savings account.

 KBC Mobile lets you open a KBC Savings Account for yourself, yourself and your partner (provided they're known to us) or any of your children (again, if they're on file with us).
 You can also open a KBC Tall Oaks Savings Account for your child, grandchild or baby on the way (during pregnancy or adoption).